SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-08-13-Differentiable Programming.md

 - ![im](/img/dif4.png)

 Yay!
 We have successfully modelled an equation using a neural network with barely any data.
 This is a first step duh.
 Long way to go before I get anywhere substantial.
 But baby steps right?

-## Unnecessary graph
-{% graphviz %}
-digraph G{
-  "find a new language" -> "It is called dot" -> "draw unnecessary graph" "scream because it worked" -> "cry because why not" node [shape=box] "Imagine DRAWING THIS" -> "Scream even moree" }

-{% endgraphviz %}